pjaos/pipenv2deb/README.md

               prerm:    Script executed before removal (optional).
               postrm:   Script executed after removal (optional).

-- root_fs:    Contains files/folders to be copied into the root of the destination file system (optional).
+- root-fs:    Contains files/folders to be copied into the root of the destination file system (optional).
 - init.d:     Contains startup script file/s to be installed into /etc/init.d (optional).
-              To auto start these on install the postinst script must install them.
+              To auto start these on install the postinst script must start the service.
-- ******      Any other folder name (optional) that is not in the follwing list will be copied to the package folder: debian, packages, build, .venv
+- ******      Any other folder name (optional) that is not debian, packages, build or .venv in the follwing list will be copied to the package folder.
+              These will typically be python modules that are not installed into the virtual environment via pip3.

 The output *.deb package file is placed in the local packages folder.

 Options:
   -h, --help  show this help message and exit
   --debug     Enable debugging.
+  --no_venv   Omit the .venv folder from the output deb file.
+This should
+              reduce the size of the output deb file and the virtual environment (.venv folder) will be built when the deb file is installed on the target machine.
-  --clean     Remove the packages folder.
+  --clean     Remove the packages output folder containing the deb installer
+              files.
   --lbp       Leave build path.
 A debugging option to allow the 'build' folder
               to be examined after the build has completed.
 This 'build' folder is normally removed when the build is complete.